 Do I get the whole acceptance thing?
 I do.
 And I'm fully aware of the infinite advantages of being present in the moment.

 But when where you are and where you’d like to be are poles apart then take it from an old pro, a little daydreaming can work wonders.

-“Daydreams,” explains author Amy Fries, “are much more than wishful thinking or some time-squandering activity.
+According to author Amy Fries, “Daydreams are much more than wishful thinking or some time-squandering activity.
 Visionaries of every sort, including Einstein, Mozart and Walt Disney (who first came up with the idea for a theme park while idly watching his daughters ride by on a merry-go-round) credit daydreams for creating conditions ripe for moments of insight to blossom.”

 She goes on by saying, “And the real beauty of daydreaming is that it’s a process available to every one of us.”